perj/sebuild/docs/arguments/specialsrcs.md

 additional arguments that use the output somehow, usually with [conf](../descriptors/install.md#conf) or [srcs](srcs.md).

+The target can also be a comma separated list.
+In that case a single command run should generate all the target files.
+The `$out` variable will have all the output files in it, in the same order.

 ## Special Commands

 Plugins are allowed to hijack specialsrcs by redirecting any specific commands